-Based on the Strategic Plan, the City is allocating 100 percent of its non-administrative CDBG funds and 100 percent of its HOME investments funds for program year 2021 to projects and activities that benefit low- and moderate-income people.
-While the City targets public facility activities in eligible areas, the City does not target specific neighborhoods with concentrated investment and instead evaluates funding on a citywide basis when determining eligibility.
+Based on the Strategic Plan, the City is allocating 100 percent of its non-administrative CDBG funds and 100 percent of its non-administrative HOME investment partnership funds for program year 2024 to projects and activities that benefit low- and moderate-income people.
+While the City targets public facility activities in eligible areas, it does not target specific neighborhoods with concentrated investment and instead evaluates funding on a citywide basis when determining eligibility.
 The City is not requesting approval of a Neighborhood Revitalization Strategy Area as part of this Plan.